-- 1. Representing someone else's ideas as your own without crediting your source. - Submitting assignments that do not include proper acknowledgment of the original source.
-Quoted material must be put in quotation marks and credited to the original source. - 3.
-Paraphrasing another's work without proper attribution. - 4.
-Submitting deliberately misleading attributions or acknowledgments. - 5.
-Submitting a purchased term paper, or another person's work as one's own. - 6.
-Failing to properly document information obtained on the World Wide Web or other Internet sources.
+- a.
+Representing someone else's ideas as your own without crediting your source. - Submitting assignments that do not include proper acknowledgment of the original source.
+Quoted material must be put in quotation marks and credited to the original source. - c.
+Paraphrasing another's work without proper attribution.

+- Submitting deliberately misleading attributions or acknowledgments. - e.
+Submitting a purchased term paper, or another person's work as one's own. - Failing to properly document information obtained on the World Wide Web or other Internet sources.